>

 Blog>

-The clutch is an essential part of your vehicle.
-They’re a fairly durable component, however, the job of the clutch plate is to allow the vehicle to change gears smoothly, at the expense of slowly wearing out the clutch.
+The clutch is an essential part of any vehicle and a durable component.
+However, the job of the clutch plate is to allow the car to change gears smoothly at the expense of slowly wearing out the clutch.
+Over time, you’ll likely need a replacement to keep your car healthy.

 What is a clutch?